virtualstaticvoid/heroku-docker-r/README.md

 The process continues to use your `init.R` file in order to install any packages your application requires.
 Furthermore, the `Aptfile` continues to be supported in order to install additional binary dependencies.

-It is worth nothing that use of [multiple buildpacks][12] is not supported _nor needed_ on the `container` stack, so you may have some rework to do if you made use of this feature.
+It is worth nothing that use of [multiple buildpacks][12] are not supported _nor needed_ on the `container` stack, so you may have some rework to do if you made use of this feature.

 See the [migrating][9] guide for details on how to migrate your existing R application.